Opti Lab Research

 Clinical Cognitive Neuroscience

-The field of cognitive neuroscience has revolutionized our ability to measure brain activity and connectivity while people behave and think in order to understand how physiology gives rise to psychology.
-By identifying the processes and mechanisms at work in healthy brains and determining how they are impaired in neuropsychiatric and neurologic patients, we are able to use this knowledge to create better diagnostic tools and more potent treatments.
-OptiLab research has embraced these goals with a particular emphasis on the use of network-neuroscience approaches to measure healthy and dysregulated brain activity with fMRI and EEG, and the application of targeted forms of Transcranial Magnetic Stimulation (TMS) with the goal of restoring healthy brain dynamics and optimal behavior.
-Optilab is in the fortunate position of contributing to the research mission of the UCSD Interventional Psychiatry Program where we facilitate many important clinical trials addressing disorders of mood and our research has been published in numerous articles including...
+The field of cognitive neuroscience has revolutionized our ability to measure the brain while people behave and think in order to understand how physiology gives rise to psychology.
+By identifying the processes and mechanisms at work in healthy brains and determining how they are impaired in psychiatric and neurologic patients, we are able to use this knowledge to create better diagnostic tools and more potent treatments.
+OptiLab research has embraced these goals using fMRI and EEG to measure healthy and dysregulated brain activity and application of targeted forms of Transcranial Magnetic Stimulation (TMS) with the goal of restoring healthy brain dynamics and optimal behavior.
+Optilab is in the fortunate position of contributing to the research mission of the UCSD Interventional Psychiatry Program where we conduct several important clinical trials addressing disorders of mood.
+This research has been published in numerous articles including...

 - Synaptic plasticity and mental health (Appelbaum et al 2022)